renovatebot/renovate/docs/usage/faq.md

 ```

 You may even configure Renovate bot to ask for approval for _all_ updates.
-The `dependencyDashboardApproval` config option is outside of a `packageRules` array, and so applies to all updates:
+The `dependencyDashboardApproval` config option is outside a `packageRules` array, and so applies to all updates:

 ```json
 {